Ahmed-Estiak/Ahmed-Estiak.github.io/content/_index.md

           company_url: 'https://www.sust.edu/'
           company_logo: org-x
           location: Bangladesh
-          date_start: '2013-12-05'
+          date_start: '2013-12-11'
           date_end: '2019-11-31'
           description: |2-
               Major Achievements:

               * CGPA 3.66 on a scale of 4.00 (so far)
-              * among the top 5 percent of the students
+              * 3rd among 72 students (among the top 5 percent of the students
               * University scholarships for my result